cdrolet/dotfiles/README.md

   - Remove old symlinks from your home directory to missing file from this repo.

   This preview include the name of every files involved and the action that will be taken.

   It will also report:
     - Rejected file from potential conflict when two files having the same name from different directory.
     - Ignored file when a file name is listed in the .dotignore file
     - Skipped file when a file is already symlinked to this repo.

 4. If user confirm to proceed with the changes proposal:
   - apply them all at once.
-  - create a symlink to the dotrevert.sh
+  - create a symlink to the dotrevert.sh script